Geographical Index > United States > Ohio > Preble County > Report # 45280|

 About BFRO Investigator Marc DeWerth:

-Marc has been a longtime investigator with over 20 years of experience investigating alleged Ohio Bigfoot reports.
+Marc has been a longtime investigator with over 25 years of experience investigating alleged Ohio Bigfoot reports.
 He is currently the organizer of the Ohio Bigfoot Conference that takes place at Salt Fork State Park every year and has featured multiple BFRO Investigators as speakers.
+He will be leading the BFRO's upcoming expedition in Ohio.